TiddlyWiki/tiddlywiki.com/README.md

 Building classic.tiddlywiki.com on Windows
 ----------------------------------

-The classic.tiddlywiki.com build process is divided into several parts: `setenv`, `pull`, `bld`, and `test`.
+The classic.tiddlywiki.com build process is divided into several parts: `setenv`, `bld`, and `test`.
 You can run each part separately, or invoke a complete build sequence by running `maketw`, which then automatically calls upon each separate part of the process.

 These steps should be performed with the current directory set to the classic.tiddlywiki.com repository.